cevou/BehatScreenshotCompareExtension/doc/index.rst

 --------

 You can register as many Gaufrette adapters as you want.
-You will need to choose one adapter you want to use.
+You will need to choose one adapter you want to use for a specific session.

 .. code-block:: yaml

     default:
         extensions:
             Cevou\Behat\ScreenshotCompareExtension:
+                sessions:
+                    default:
                         adapter: 'first_adapter'
                 adapters:
                     first_adapter:
                         local: ~